mikinakajima/MgFeO_electrical_conductivity/README.md

 MgFeO_shock_data/: This stores data for reflectivity, temperature, DC conductivity, Z values, and conductivity models (Figure 3a, 3b, 3c, Supplementary Figure 2 and Figure 3) phase/: This stores data phase data files (used in Figure 3b)

+Note
+LLNL's AnalyzeVISAR code was used to analyze the VISAR and SOP data.
+Impedance matching IM_MM_MonteCarlo_2019.ipf written by Dr. Marius Millot.